pmunts/muntsos/README.md

 on the libraries contained in the corresponding GCC cross-toolchain package.

-The BeagleBone, Raspberry Pi 1, and Raspberry Pi 2 each require a 32-bit ARMv6 or ARMv7 cross-toolchain carefully tuned for their respective CPU and FPU cores while all 64-bit platforms use the same AArch64 cross-toolchain.
+The BeagleBone platform requires a 32-bit an ARMv7 cross-toolchain carefully tuned for its CPU and FPU cores while all 64-bit ARMv8 platforms use the same AArch64 cross-toolchain.

 Cross-toolchain packages built for [Debian](https://www.debian.org) Linux (both x86-64 and ARM64) development host computers are available